 Fall is the season for baking up goodies.
 After a long, hot summer most of us are ready to sniff the delicious smells of pumpkin, apple, caramel, and ginger.
 Ah, yes!
 Fall is here, and I’m ready to get my bake on.
 How about you?

 So why not get started with this drool worthy recipe for Sourdough Pumpkin Bread?
 Not only does it use all of our favorite fall flavors, but it also uses up a full cup of sourdough discard.
 If you’ve been baking with sourdough for any amount of time, you know that’s kind of a big deal.
 If you don’t like to let anything go to waste, you’re going to want to take advantage of allll the sourdough discard recipes.

 This recipe makes 2 loaves, which means it’s perfect for gifting to friends and family.
 It also freezes excellently, making it perfect for stashing away in the freezer for later!

 - Pumpkin puree: You will need 1 15oz can of pumpkin puree.
 If you buy the larger cans, that works out to a little less than 2 cups of pumpkin puree.
 Be sure to not accidently purchase pumpkin pie filling, as that is sweetened and spiced and won’t work for this recipe.

 - Oil: You can use any neutral flavored oil in this recipe.
-Vegetable oil, canola, sunflower, avocado, or refined coconut oil all work well.
+Avocado oil, canola, sunflower, vegetable, or refined coconut oil all work well.
 You can use melted butter, lard, or shortening in a pinch but it will result in a much denser bread.

 - Sourdough discard: You will need one cup of sourdough discard to make this recipe.
 If you don’t have a sourdough starter, you can learn how to get one started here, OR you can make the substitutions I recommend in the “Substitutions” section.